 On a crop sensor camera, the sensor sizes are smaller, which means the crop factor can be anything from 1.5x – 2x.
 This means that the 50mm lens on a 1.6x crop factor camera body has a focal length of 80mm, making images look more zoomed in.

-This aspect is important as each focal length gives a different look to an image, which means if you own a crop sensor camera body, you will always have to factor in the end result focal length.
+This aspect is important as each focal length gives a different look to an image, which means if you own a crop sensor camera body, you will always have to factor in the end result length.

 Prime vs. Zoom Lens